seek-oss/aws-sm-buildkite-plugin/README.md

 # Setup

-See [./AWSSETUP.md](AWS Setup) for instructions on setting up the provider AWS account, and the build agent permissions.
+See [AWS Setup](./AWSSETUP.md) for instructions on setting up the provider AWS account, and the build agent permissions.

 # Example